AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 3.3-Oxygen Balance.md

 - Accidental spills
 - Dying algae and water plants, after extensive growth

 Important for the oxygen balance of the surface waters is the amount of organic matter that is discharged and the amount of oxygen the micro-organisms need to decompose the organic matter.
-For a singular substance like glucose it is straightforward top use the equation of the oxidation-reaction:
+For a singular substance like glucose it is straightforward to use the equation of the oxidation-reaction:

 $$
 \ce{ C6H12O6 + 6CO2 -> 6CO2 + 6H2O } \tag{3.5}